Difference Between Leasehold and Freehold

 |Bank Finance||Most banks do not finance project in a leasehold property whose lease tenure is less than 30 years||It is easier to fetch finance from banks for freehold properties|

-The basic difference between a leasehold vs freehold property is designated by the freedom one has.
+The basic difference is designated by the freedom one has.
 As a lessee one is bound by the restrictions put by the lessor and needs permission whenever the lessee wants to modify or construct anything in the property.
 A freehold property has no restrictions on whom to transfer what to modify and construct in the property.
 Moreover once bought the right of the property is with the owner forever.

 On the other hand, leasehold comes with a number of restrictions, clauses from the lessor.
 The lessee has got right to the property only for the duration of the lease period which is subject to extension.
 The investor in a leasehold property needs to take care of a lot of moving parts which encompasses factors like the lease period, valuation of the property, transfer clause, availability of the bank finance, approvals from the state authorities and other relevant agencies wherever applicable.

 Due to all these factors wherever possible it’s better to buy a freehold property than to buy a leasehold property, though most of the time the owner do not have a choice if he wants to buy a property in a preferred location as the properties of that entire location can be bought only as a leased property.